The views and opinions on this website are my opinions and do not reflect the views of my current or former employers.

 Conferences are always asking for a job title and biography, so here is is (as of February, 2020).
 You can use the picture of me here for conference websites.

-Title: Wes McKinney, Director of Ursa Labs, Creator of Python pandas project
+Title: Wes McKinney, Founder/CEO of Ursa Computing, Creator of Python pandas project

-If you need the title to be shorter you can drop the "pandas" part and leave the "Ursa Labs" part.
+If you need the title to be shorter you can drop the "pandas" part and leave the "Ursa Computing" part.

 If you don't have enough space for the whole biography you can trim sentences from the end until it is short enough.